 Page-views and events that occur on ROKU devices that have your channel installed will generate report data within your Google Analytics Account.

 ROKU Developers has introduced a new ROKU SceneGraph (RSG) component library for implementing Google Analytics, Omniture Analytics, and Brightcove Cloud Analytics.
-ROKU development team named this library as ROKU Analytics Component Library(RACL).
+The ROKU development team named this library as ROKU Analytics Component Library(RACL).
 This library creates a simple method for capturing real-time analytics events in SceneGraph Channels using any supported providers.